UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

 ```
 * Finally, add a fragment stage for our new shader.
   We really only care about the color here, so it's a bit of an overkill to define extra structs.
-  Instead, we can simply use the `@location` attribute in the function signature directly:
+  Instead, we can simply use the `@location` attribute for both the input and output in the function signature directly:
 ```wgsl
 @fragment
 fn fragment(@location(0) color: vec4f) -> @location(0) vec4f {